 Git Ignore File: How and When to Use It

 Artifacts are produced throughout the development process.
 These large binary assets can be completed builds, precompiled headers, object code, library files, etc. But sometimes you need to ignore files if you aren't making changes.
 And that means using git ignore file if you're working in Git.

-When to Use Git Ignore File
+When Do You Use Git Ignore File?

 What many don’t realize is that it’s possible to add an artifact file to a repository.
 Then you can use the git ignore file feature to intentionally untrack the file.
 It may seem a little counterintuitive to add files to the version control that are chosen to be ignored, but there’s a method to the madness.